 Records shall be maintained by the HA to insure that every participant's income and family composition has been reexamined within a twelve month period.

-Upon completion of reexamination and verification, the participant shall be provided reasonable advanced notice (generally assumed 30 days), in writing (A copy of such notification is to be retained in the participant's file.)
+Upon completion of reexamination and verification, the participant shall be provided reasonable advanced notice (must be 30 days for increases in rent), in writing (A copy of such notification is to be retained in the participant's file.)

 Any change in the family’s portion of rent and the date on which it becomes effective.